AndieWill510/tinydoor/Options/047-i-pass-until-i-speak.md

 The shamed selves.

-The parts covered over by patriarchy, colonialism, hierarchy, respectability, family rules, church rules, school rules, workplace rules, and all the old instructions that said:
+The parts covered over by patriarchy, colonialism, hierarchy and all the old instructions that said:

 > Become neurotypical, or become unsafe.